ouyangw/scattering/README.md

 public:
   virtual ~ElectronicHamiltonianBuilder();
-  // build the upper triangular parts of Hamiltonian virtual void build_H(MatrixAdaptor &H_uptri, double x) = 0;
+  // build the upper triangular parts of Hamiltonian virtual void build_H(std::vector<MatrixElement> &H_uptri, double x) = 0;
   // short description of the Hamiltonian virtual std::string get_description() const = 0;
 };
 ```

-#### virtual void build_H(MatrixAdaptor &H_uptri, double x)
+#### `virtual void build_H(std::vector<MatrixElement> &H_uptri, double x)`

-User must implement this member function in their class to build the electronic
+User must implement this member function in their class to build upper
-Hamiltonian given a nuclear position of `x`.
+triangular part of the electronic Hamiltonian given a nuclear position of `x`.
+In practice, user should use the `push_back` function to insert the elements
+into the vector.
+The vector are reset to empty before this member function is
+called.
+Please refer to the [examples](examples/) for examples.

-#### virtual std::string get_description() const
+#### `virtual std::string get_description() const`

 User must implement this member function in their class to return a string of
-brief description of the electronic Hamiltonian.
-This string is not involved in
+a brief description of the electronic Hamiltonian.
+This string is not involved
-the scattering calculation but only serve as a output in `Conf::echo` so users
+in the scattering calculation but only serve as a output in `Conf::echo` so
-can keep track of what Hamiltonian is used in the calculation.
+users can keep track of what Hamiltonian is used in the calculation.

-### class MatrixAdaptor
+### `struct MatrixElement`

-This is a helper adapter to hide the actual container for the matrix, so the
+This is the struct representing the elements in the electronic Hamiltonian in
-interface can be made consistent across different versions of the code.

-Users are supposed to use the member function to build up the electronic
+the form of (row, column, value).
+The row and column are zero-based index.
+The
+class has a convenience constructor for an easy insertion of elements into the
-Hamiltonian in `ElectronicHamiltonianBuilder::build_H`.
-Users should not try to
+vector given in `ElectronicHamiltonianBuilder::build_H`.
-make the adapter nor are they responsible for making the adapter.

-#### void assign(std::size_t i, std::size_t j, double value)
+#### `MatrixElement(std::size_t i, std::size_t j, double value)`

-This member function assign the matrix element at `(i+1)`th row and `(j+1)`th
-column with the `value`.
-The `i` and `j` are zero-based index for row and
+`i` is the row index and `j` is the column index (zero-based).
-column, respectively.